About

 Artist statement

 My sculptural practice is a contemplation of my place in, and interaction with, vast cyclic processes of transformation that shape our environment through time.
-I work with the transformational natures of glass and ceramics, to create experimental amorphous forms, inspired by natural and geological formations.
+I work with the transformational natures of glass and ceramics to create experimental amorphous forms, inspired by natural and geological formations.
 Geological formations reflect the vast timescales of the Earth and show how fleeting our human lifespans are.
-We are temporary beings in an ancient world, yet we are managing to destabilise ecological structures and systems in a very short amount of time.
 My practice is concerned with precarity and temporality and is grounded in the perception that the landscape is a body, as much as the human body is, that retains memory, trace and experience.
 Through my work, I reflect on my personal history and experience of growing up in South Africa, a landscape embedded with trauma and transformation.
+I reflect on the traces that are left, and connections that come to be, through encounters.
+I am interested in how we are constantly involved in interactions, how these interactions through time form a history, and how a history becomes embedded in a landscape.
+I translate this interest into material explorations using casting techniques that embody processes of cyclic transformation.
+I seek to develop a narrative of precarity as a collective current state through sculptural forms.
+Through my practice, I hope to not only convey the interconnectedness and interdependence, but also the commonalities that exist between the human body and the landscape.

 Scholarships and Awards